-Home Inspection and Repair Process Explained
+Home Inspection and Repair Process for Buyers and Sellers

 Selling a home through the traditional real estate process often involves multiple stages of repairs, negotiations, and unexpected expenses.
 In most cases, homeowners go through two separate rounds of repairs before the sale is finalized.